MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 ## Iterating over records

-When iterating over records in the database, an enumerator is created based on selected fields and a row is fetched when NEXT is called.
+When iterating over records in the database, an enumerator is created based on selected fields.
+Then, a row is fetched when NEXT is called.
 This behavior is an optimization that allows for large parts of the operation to be done only once.

 Certain operations will invalidate the enumerator and force the creation of a new one, which adds some overhead.
 As long as the enumerator isn't invalidated too frequently, this model is an effective optimization.
 When accessing fields that aren't loaded, the platform does a JIT load, followed by an update of the enumerator.
 This process eliminates the need to trigger a JIT load on subsequent iterations.